Ohio Marijuana Testing License

 What Accreditations Do Marijuana Testing Facilities Need in Ohio?

-As stipulated in Rule 3796:4-1-02 of the Ohio Administrative Code, medical marijuana testing facilities must obtain and maintain ISO/IEC 17025 (General Requirements for the Competence of Testing and Calibration Laboratories) accreditation.
+As stipulated in Rule 3796:4-1-02 of the Ohio Administrative Code, marijuana testing facilities must obtain and maintain ISO/IEC 17025 (General Requirements for the Competence of Testing and Calibration Laboratories) accreditation.
 The International Organization for Standardization (ISO), in collaboration with the International Electrotechnical Commission (IEC), established a universal standardization system called ISO/IEC 17025.
 ISO/IEC 17025 is a model for testing laboratories designed to produce quality management, testing methodology, equipment, employee competency, calibration, and test results in laboratories.
 Laboratories obtain ISO/IEC 17025 certification to establish their commitment to generating valid laboratory test results.

 The steps required for ISO/IEC 17025 accreditation are: